Sister: Sororal relationships

 Various studies have shown that older sisters are likely to give a varied gender role to their younger siblings, as well as being more likely to develop a close bond with their younger siblings.
 Older sisters are more likely to play with their younger siblings.
-Younger siblings display a more needy behavior when in close proximity to their older sister and are more likely to be tolerant of an older sister's bad behavior.
-Boys with only an older sister are more likely to display stereotypically male behavior, and such masculine boys increased their masculine behavior with the more sisters they have.
+Younger siblings display more needy behavior when near their older sister and are more likely to be tolerant of an older sister's bad behavior.
+Boys with only one older sister are more likely to display stereotypically male behavior, and such masculine boys increased their masculine behavior with the more sisters they have.
 The reverse is true for young boys with several sisters, as they tend to be feminine, however, they outgrow this by the time they approach pubescence.
 Boys with older sisters were less likely to be delinquent or have emotional and behavioral disorders.
 A younger sister is less likely to be scolded by older siblings than a younger brother.
 The most common recreational activity between older brother/younger sister pairs is art drawing.
 Some studies also found a correlation between having an older sister and constructive discussions about safe sexual practices.
 Some studies have shown that men without sisters are more likely to be ineffectual at courtship and romantic relationships.